Last Updated on December 6, 2020 by ellduclos

 PAUSE & grab a free list of over 100 POWER words and a Pinterest audit check list!

-Stop using group boards
+Using group boards

 I used to be ALL ABOUT group boards.
 However, they aren’t needed and they aren’t as effective as they used to be.
-I pin to one group board a maybe a few times a month (if that!)

 Pinterest sees group boards as spammy now because they aren’t being used the way they were originally intended.
 Pinterest created this feature for people to collaborate together and share ideas.